LibraSkywalker/ContentGlossaryGenerator/README.md

 # ContentGlossaryGenerator
-Automaticly grab the new world in the content and list it in the glossary
+Automaticly grab the new word in the content and list it in the glossary

+Function +

+> generate glosary
+> generate a md file
+> generate a PDF file
+> add new words
+> add familiar words